-Antioxidant supplements and HMG-CoA reductase inhibitors (statins)
+Antioxidant supplements and statins

-A three-year randomized controlled trial in 160 patients with documented coronary heart disease (CHD) and low HDL levels found that a combination of simvastatin (Zocor) and niacin increased HDL2 levels, inhibited the progression of coronary artery stenosis (narrowing), and decreased the frequency of cardiovascular events, including myocardial infarction (heart attack) and stroke (65).
-Surprisingly, when an antioxidant combination (1,000 mg vitamin C, 800 IU α-tocopherol, 100 mcg selenium, and 25 mg β-carotene daily) was taken with the simvastatin-niacin combination, the protective effects were diminished.
-Although the individual contribution of selenium to this effect cannot be determined, these findings highlight the need for further research on potential interactions between antioxidant supplements and cholesterol-lowering agents such as HMG-CoA reductase inhibitors (statins).
+A three-year randomized controlled trial in 160 patients with documented coronary artery disease (CAD) and low high-density-lipoprotein (HDL) levels found that a combination of simvastatin (Zocor) and niacin increased HDL2 subfraction levels, inhibited the progression of coronary artery stenosis (narrowing), and decreased the frequency of cardiovascular events (125).
+Surprisingly, when an antioxidant combination (1,000 mg of vitamin C, 800 IU of vitamin E (d-α-tocopherol), 100 mcg of selenium, and 25 mg of β-carotene daily) was taken with the simvastatin-niacin combination, the protective effects were diminished.
+However, the individual contribution of selenium cannot be established, and other studies have reported that antioxidant vitamins alone could interfere with the action of HDL-raising drugs, including statins (126).

 Linus Pauling Institute Recommendation